mantczakaus/ont_amplicon/README.md

 Nextflow outputs an **HTML execution report** which includes general metrics about the run.
 The report is organised into 3 main sections:
 - The **Summary** section reports the execution status, the launch command, overall execution time and some other workflow metadata.
 - The **Resources** section plots the distribution of resource usage for each workflow process.
 Plots are shown for CPU, memory, job duration and disk I/O. They have two (or three) tabs with the raw values and a percentage representation showing what proportion of the requested resources were used.
 These plots are very helpful to check that task resources are used efficiently.
-- The **Tasks** section lists all executed tasks, reporting for each of them the status, the actual command script, and many other metrics.
+- The **Tasks** section lists all executed tasks, reporting for each of them the status, the actual command script, and several other metrics.

 #### Trace file
 Nextflow creates an execution tracing text file that contains some useful information about each process executed in your pipeline script, including: submission time, start time, completion time, cpu and memory used.